Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Table Representation and Relevance Model

-To see why use max-pooling, each dimension of $REP(q, T_j)$ will choose the most responsive triple $p_i$ for the question. and $REP(q, T_j)$ thus contains all best matched triples for the question.
+where $T_j$ indicates the table $X_i$ belongs to.
+Max-pooling helps select the best suitable triple $p_i$ for the question.
+To construct multiple relevance representation, each $X_i$ is projected to another vector space w.r.t. triple to get a vector $REP_u(q, p_i) =W_u X_i + b_u$ which is concatenated with $REP(q, T_j)$ to get multiple equivalent relevance representation $REP(q, p_i, T_j)$:

+Then a multilayer perceptron (MLP) \cite{Goodfellow-et-al-2016} layer is added to compute the relevance score $s(q, p_i,)=MLP(REP(q, p_i,T_j))$ and then a Sigmoid layer and Binary Cross Entropy is added to it to compute the maximum likelihood estimation $\log {P \left (D|\theta \right )}$:

+where $y_i$ is the the 0/1 label.
+During prediction, tables are ranked according to a relevance score computed as $\max_{p_i \in T_j} REP(q, p_i, T_j)$.
+The larger the score the more relevant the table is to the query and thus the higher in the ranking the table will appear.

-To make max-pooling more effective, the learned table-perspective representation $REP_t(q, p_i)$ must be as different from each other as possible in a table.
-This makes sense because they represent different cells in a table.
-To this end, we add a regularizer, the Diversity Regularizer to logistic loss, which minimizes the mean of mutual dot product of $REP_t(q, p_i)$ in a table.
+To make max-pooling more effective, the learned table-perspective representation $REP_t(q, p_i)$ must be as different from each other as possible in a table because each $p_i$ is supposed to be a different triple in that table.
+To this end, we add a regularizer, the Diversity Regularizer to the final loss to minimizes the mean of mutual dot product of $REP_t(q, p_i)$ in a table.

-\mypar{Collect training triples} We explained earlier how to generate synthetic questions automatically from a table collection.
-Here, we describe how we produce a training dataset, that consists of a list of $(q, \{p_i\}^{+} , \{p_j\}^{-})$ pairs, where $\{p_i\}^{+}$ means positive triples from correct tables for $q$, while $\{p_j\}^{-}$ means negative triples from incorrect tables.
-First, given a synthetic question $q$, the system calls the first-stage retrieval component to get a small set of triples.
-If a triple, $p$, comes from one of the ground truth tables of $q$, ($q$, $p$) is labeled as a positive example and as a negative example otherwise.
-If all triples are positive or negative, the system ignores this question.
-Collecting training triples this way emulates the test scenario where triples are always accessed by the first-stage retrieval and makes the distribution closer to the test distribution.